amballa/Lambda-Project/index.md

-### Limitations of Analysis
+### Limitations of the Analysis

 From the two-variable linear regression model, we can see that there is _indeed_ a correlation between the number of reported UFO sightings and the adjusted revenue of science-fiction movies in the US from 1960 to 2013.
 However, **correlation does NOT mean causation**.
-We cannot attribute the rise of sightings exclusively to the growing popularity of the film genre as this analysis is extremely narrow and limited in scope.
+We cannot attribute the rise of sightings exclusively to the growing popularity of the film genre or the population changes of the time as this analysis is narrow in scope.
+Some limitations to consider include:

-- g
+-
-- h
+-

 Similar analyses have been done by other data science enthusiasts but none performed a linear regression with two independent variables.
 This analyses shows that even after accounting for population